ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

-Consider an evaluation of *N* formula columns assuming that there are no circular references or other inherent anomalies in the formulas.
+Consider an evaluation of *N* formula columns assuming that there are no circular references or other anomalies in the formulas.
-Then, at most *N* iterations are needed to converge since on each iteration at least one Column Variable is assigned its value.
+Then, at most *N* iterations are needed to converge since on each iteration at least one column variable is assigned its final value.
-If after *N* iterations, there is an exception, (e.g., a Column Variable does not have a value assigned), this is reported to the user since there is an error in the formulas.
+If after *N* iterations, there is an exception, (e.g., a column variable does not have a value assigned), this is reported to the user since there is an error in the formulas.
-Otherwise, the scisheet is updated with the new values of the Column Variables.
+Otherwise, the scisheet is updated with the new values of the column variables.
-Actually, we can do better than this since if the values of Column Variables converge after loop iteration *M < N* (and there is no exception), then formula evaluation stops.
+Actually, we can do better than this since if the values of column variables converge after loop iteration *M < N* (and there is no exception), then formula evaluation stops.
-We refer to this as the **Formula Evaluation Loop**.
+We refer to the above workflow as the **formula evaluation loop**.

 SciSheets augments the formula evaluation loop by providing users with the opportunity to specify two additional formulas.
-The **Prologue Formula** is executed once at the beginning of formula evaluation;
+The **prologue formula** is executed once at the beginning of formula evaluation;
-the **Epilogue Formula** is executed once at the end of formula evaluation.
+the **epilogue formula** is executed once at the end of formula evaluation.
-These formulas provide a way to do high overhead operations in a one-shot manner and so providing another feature related to the Performance requirement.
+These formulas provide a way to do high overhead operations in a one-shot manner, a feature related to the performance requirement.
-For example, a user may have Prologue Formula that reads a file (e.g., to initialize input values in a table) at the beginning of the calculation, and an Epilogue Formula that writes results at the end of the calculation.
+For example, a user may have a prologue formula that reads a file (e.g., to initialize input values in a table) at the beginning of the calculation, and an epilogue formula that writes results at the end of the calculation.
-Prologue and Epilogue Formulas are modified through the scisheet popup menu.
+Prologue and epilogue formulas are modified through the scisheet popup menu.

 3.3.
 Program Export
 ~~~~~~~~~~~~~~~~~~~